 According to Infosecurity Magazine, a Zero Trust Model has been implemented by over 15% of organisations at the end of 2019.
 So, what is it?
 Zero Trust is a digital security approach that limits access to sensitive data.
 Zero Trust, by default, does not trust anything, including users, devices or accounts.
 This approach requires a company to verify and authorise every connection into and throughout its business.
 Check out five steps to building a Zero Trust Network here.

 Passwordless login methods use a token or some other method like a smartphone or biometrics to verify the individual’s identity, making it easier and safer for your employees at work.

-- Possession factors: Authentication via something that a user owns or carries with them.
-For example, a smartphone authenticator app, a hardware token, or an OTP (one time password) sent via SMS.
-Here at Spark, we foster a security-first approach and partner with OKTA to use their software for ID Management, and SSO helps us with that!
+Possession factors: Authentication via something a user owns or carries.
+For example, a smartphone authenticator app, a hardware token, or an OTP (one-time password) sent via SMS.
+Here at Spark, we foster a security-first approach and partner with OKTA to use their ID management software, and SSO helps us with that!